Updated September 11, 2023

 Square One offers comprehensive (all-risk) policies- this represents the highest level of protection available in Canada today.
 To learn more about the coverages available in your area, call 1.855.331.6933 and one of our licensed insurance agents will be happy to assist you.
-Or, to get a quote online in just 5 minutes, click the button below.
+Or, get a quote online in just 5 minutes.

 As you might expect, rain barrels are most effective in dry, arid climates.
 Residents of cities in parts of Alberta, BC, or Saskatchewan that experience little year-round precipitation, or those that frequently experience reservoir shortages may benefit from installing a rain barrel to reduce the strain placed upon their municipal water supply.